Skip to main content

 Tasmania’s unique culture

-Discover Tasmania’s rich palawa heritage through immersive experiences that delve into the stories and culture of Tasmanian Aboriginal people.
-Walk in the footsteps of history with the wukalina Walk, a four-day journey through the magnificent landscapes of the north east.
-Sample delicious native bush tucker with palawa kipli, or forge a profound connection to ancient lands with the half-day kooparoona niara tour in Launceston.
+Discover Tasmania’s deep and complex Palawa heritage through immersive experiences that delve into the stories and culture of Tasmanian Aboriginal people.
+Walk through history and learn about cultural traditions from Palawa guides with wukalina Walk, a four-day journey through the vibrant north-east coastal landscapes.
+Sample delicious native bush tucker with Palawa Kipli and learn about sustainable foraging with proud Palawa woman Kitana Mansell, or forge a profound connection to ancient lands with the half-day kooparoona niara tour in Launceston.
+In the island's north west, proud Palawa waypa (Tasmanian Aboriginal man) Jye Crosswell leads tunapri Patuyala, a guided 1.5hr cultural tour immersing you in the traditional Palawa foods, seasonal crafting and living sites of Patuyala (Boat Harbour).

 A man shapes red-coloured clay.